herichovadajana/herichovadajana.github.io/_posts/2022-07-06-multimethods-and-protocols.markdown

 <script src="https://gist.github.com/5cd35c3b34f1b0cb1014.js"></script>

-I need to add a map for pumpkin, into map of animals and an 'animal language' into tell-me-about-animal function (this animal sound is located in this function because all cats have the same language, so it doesn't make sense to write it with every new cat, or dog .. )
+I need to add a map representing pumpkin, add that into map of animals and modify `tell-me-about-animal` function (sound the animal makes is located in this function because all cats make the same sound, so it doesn't make sense to write it with every new cat, or dog .. )

 <script src="https://gist.github.com/4bcda1e07eff41a1e9a2.js"></script>